 Cassie at first refused to get on the plane.
 The day before, they had learned of a small engine fire on the plane.
 She said she would just travel to the next location on the band’s tour bus with the rest of the crew.
 However, the rest of the group coaxed her to get on.

 Shortly after takeoff, the pilot realized that the plane was running out of fuel.
 He attempted an emergency landing just outside Gillsburg, Mississippi.
 Unfortunately, the landing didn’t go smoothly and the plane ended up crashing.
 Both Steve and Cassie Gaines were killed in the crash.

 There was a bit of controversy over the crash.
 Apparently, it took rescue crews much longer than anticipated to get to the crash scene.
-In fact, despite the fact that the pilot had signalled a call for help, nobody responded.
-Three of the survivors, Artimus Pyle, Marc Frank and Ken Peden actually went on foot to get help.
+In fact, despite the fact that the pilot had signaled a call for help, nobody responded.
+Three of the survivors, Artimus Pyle, Marc Frank, and Ken Peden actually went on foot to get help.

 They walked for what seemed like forever to a local farm.
 The farm was owned by 22-year-old Johnny Mote who at first thought the three men were escaped convicts.
 He actually shot a warning shot and told them to get off his property.
 Finally, Pyle was able to let him know that they had been involved in a plane crash and needed help.

 Help finally arrived, but it was too late.
 Some believe that had it not taken so long for help to arrive, Cassie Gaines may have survived.